tristanguigue/angular-dynamic-layout/README.md

 Items must have a template property, this template will be dynamically included using the `ng-include` directive.

-- Content: the templates' content is entirely up to you.
+- Content: the templates' HTML content is entirely up to you.

-- Controller: each card can have its specific controller, you can also have a common controller for all cards.
+- Controller: each card can have a specific controller, you can also have a common controller for all cards.
 For example:
 ````
 <!-- aboutMe.html -->
 <div ng-controller="aboutMeController">